John E. Reyburn

-John Edgar Reyburn (February 7, 1845 – January 4, 1914) was an American politician from Ohio who served as a Republican member of the U.S. House of Representatives for Pennsylvania's 4th congressional district from 1890 to 1897, Pennsylvania's 2nd congressional district from 1906 to 1907 and Mayor of Philadelphia.
+John Edgar Reyburn (February 7, 1845 – January 4, 1914) was an American politician who served as a Republican member of the U.S. House of Representatives for Pennsylvania's 4th congressional district from 1890 to 1897 and Pennsylvania's 2nd congressional district from 1906 to 1907.
+He served as a member of the Pennsylvania House of Representatives in 1871 and again from 1874 to 1876.
+He served as a member of the Pennsylvania State Senate from 1876 to 1890 including as president pro tempore in 1883.
+He served as Mayor of Philadelphia from 1907 to 1911.

 Early life and education

-Reyburn (father of William S. Reyburn) was born in New Carlisle, Ohio, the son of William and Lydia Reeder Crain Reyburn.
-He was instructed by a private tutor and attended Saunders Institute in West Philadelphia, Pennsylvania.
-He studied law, was admitted to the bar in 1870, and commenced practice in Philadelphia.
-He married Margaretta Eleanor Crozier, and they had three children, William Stuart, Robert Crozier, and Eleanor Crozier.
+Reyburn was born on February 7, 1845, in New Carlisle, Ohio, to William and Lydia Reader Crane Reyburn.
+He was taught by a private tutor and attended the Saunders Institute in West Philadelphia, Pennsylvania, and the University of Pennsylvania.
+He studied law under E. Spencer Miller, was admitted to the bar in 1870, and opened a law practice in Philadelphia.

 Career

 Reyburn was a member of the Pennsylvania House of Representatives in 1871 and again in 1874 through 1876.
 He was a member of the Pennsylvania State Senate from 1876 through 1892 and served as president pro tempore during the session of 1883.

 Elected to Congress as a Republican to fill the vacancy left by the death of William D. Kelley, Reyburn was reelected three times and served from February 18, 1890, to March 3, 1897, until he was an unsuccessful candidate for renomination in 1896.
 He was again elected to Congress to fill the vacancy left by the death of Robert Adams, Jr. and was reelected in 1906 to the 60th United States Congress, serving from November 6, 1906, to March 31, 1907, when he resigned to serve as Mayor of Philadelphia.
-Elected in the 1907 Philadelphia mayoral election, he served as mayor from April 1, 1907, to December 4, 1911, and engaged in manufacturing in Philadelphia, but retained a residence in Washington, D.C.
+Elected in the 1907 Philadelphia mayoral election, he served as mayor from April 1, 1907, to December 4, 1911.

+As mayor, he led the Philadelphia Republican political machine and his tenure was marred with several instances of corruption.
+Reyburn was charged with receiving $450,000 from corporations and public officials.
+While several officials and contractors were convicted for bribery, Reyburn was not and claimed that his name was forged on the documents.

+He was engaged in manufacturing in Philadelphia, but retained a residence in Washington, D.C.

+Personal life

+He married Margaretta Eleanor Crozier in 1881 and together they had three children; Eleanor Reyburn Harrington, Robert Crozier Reyburn, and Congressman William Stuart Reyburn.

+He was a yachting enthusiast and owned several estates in the United States and one in Canada.

 Death

-Reyburn died on January 4, 1914, in his Washington, D.C. residence and is interred in Laurel Hill Cemetery in Philadelphia, Pennsylvania.
+Reyburn died on January 4, 1914, in his Washington, D.C. residence and was interred in Laurel Hill Cemetery in Philadelphia, Pennsylvania.